Javier Castillejo

 Francisco Javier Castillejo Rodríguez (born 22 March 1968), commonly known as Javier Castillejo, is a Spanish former professional boxer who competed from 1988 to 2009.
-He held multiple world championships in two weight classes, including the WBC and lineal light-middleweight titles from 1999 to 2001, the WBC light-middleweight title again in 2005, and the WBA middleweight title from 2006 to 2007.
+He held multiple world championships in two weight classes, including the World Boxing Council (WBC) light-middleweight title twice between 1999 and 2005, and the World Boxing Association (WBA) middleweight title from 2006 to 2007.
 At regional level he held the European light-middleweight title twice between 1994 and 1998, and the European Union middleweight title in 2002.

 Professional career

 Castillejo made his professional debut on 22 July 1988, when he outpointed Ángel Díez over six rounds in Madrid.
 He had an immediate rematch with Díez, on 2 September of the same year.
 Their second fight resulted in Castillejo's first knockout win, when he beat Diez in the fourth round.
 On 4 November, he had his first fight outside Madrid, and his first knockout win in the first round, when he beat Juan Perez in Torrejón.

 Castillejo had four more wins, before he was defeated for the first time.
 On 19 August 1989, he lost an eight-round decision to Del Bryan, in Benidorm.
 But he followed that loss with a streak of twenty two victories in a row.

 Among the most notable wins during that streak were a fourth-round knockout on 19 October 1990, of Alfonzo Redondo, which gave Castillejo the Spanish Welterweight Championship, at Leganés.
 On 5 July 1991, he retained that national championship, with another fourth-round knockout victory, this time against Domingo Sanchez, in Lugo.
 On 10 April 1992, Castillejo got his first win against a former or future world champion when he knocked out former IBF lightweight champion, Puerto Rican Harry Arroyo, in three rounds at Leganes.
 He followed that victory with another win against former WBC light welterweight champion Saoul Mamby of Jamaica, by an eight-round decision on 15 May, at Bilbao.
 On 12 December of that year, Castillejo added the WBC's Mundo Hispano light middleweight title, when he defeated Enrique Areco by a twelve-round decision in Oviedo.